Ulsan: Tourist attractions

-In Yeongnam Alps, there are seven tall mountains (Gajisan, Sinbulsan, Ganwolsan, Cheonhwangsan, Yeongchuksan, Goheonsan, Jaeyaksan) over 1,000m above sea level.
+In the Yeongnam Alps, there are seven tall mountains (Gajisan, Sinbulsan, Ganwolsan, Cheonhwangsan, Yeongchuksan, Goheonsan, Jaeyaksan) over 1,000m above sea level.
 Sinbulsan (MT.)
 Ridge, where grasses turn silver in autumn, is one of the best sights to see in the Yeongnam Alps.
 Eoksae festival is held every early October in Ganwoljae, which is best known for its colony of silver grass.
 Korea's largest traditional folk Onggi (earthware) village is Oegosan.
 The traditional Onggi (earthware) manufacturing process is carried on here and is open to tourists, including Onggi workshops and kilns.
 The Ulsan Onggi museum offers a variety of information related to Onggi and displays a diversity of this earthware.

 As the only whale museum in Korea, Jangsaengpo Whale Museum collects, maintains and displays whaling-related artifacts.
 They have become more rare since 1986, when whaling was internationally prohibited in order to protect the species.
 The museum provides a variety of information related to whales and marine ecosystems; it is a space for education, research and experience.
 Whale cruises depart from Jangsaengpo port.